coffeelabor/Sprint-Challenge-Lambda-Times-React/README.md

 - [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

-  1)The traditional way: Using SASS has the benefit of being easier depending on the project
+  1)The traditional way: Using CSS has the benefit of being easier depending on the project

   2)Styled components: This has the benefit of keeping everything in javascript.
 You can import styled components